How Much is a 1 Carat Diamond Worth? | Price + Buying Guide

 • Only buy a diamond that comes with a GIA grading report.
 This will ensure that you are getting exactly what you paid for.

-• Diamond cut is the number one factor that impacts a diamond’s beauty and worth.
+• Diamond cut is the number one factor that impacts a diamond’s beauty and value.
 To get the most bling for your buck, only settle for an Excellent cut diamond.

 • A diamond’s color grade is a good area to save money on since it frequently goes unnoticed by the naked eye.
 This means you can get away with buying a diamond in a nearly colorless (G-I) category and it will still appear white.